arthursw/wetlands/docs/getting_started.md

     segmentationPath = "img02_segmentation.png"

     # Initialize the environment manager
-    # Wetlands will use the existing Micromamba installation at the specified path (e.g., "micromamba/") if available;
+# Wetlands will use the existing Pixi or Micromamba installation at the specified path (e.g., "pixi/" or "micromamba/") if available;
-    # otherwise it will automatically download and install Micromamba in a self-contained manner.
+# otherwise it will automatically download and install Pixi or Micromamba in a self-contained manner.
-    environmentManager = EnvironmentManager("micromamba/")
+    environmentManager = EnvironmentManager("pixi/")

     # Create and launch an isolated Conda environment named "cellpose"
     env = environmentManager.create("cellpose", {"conda": ["cellpose==3.1.0"]})